-Course Requirements: To maximize the potential to successfully complete this course, the student should attend all class meetings, complete all homework assignments in a timely manner, and complete all examinations including the final exam.
-Internet courses require the work to be completed in specific time periods.
+Course Requirements: To maximize the potential to complete this course, a student should attend all class and laboratory meetings, complete all homework assignments and examinations including final projects and/or examinations.

-Course Evaluation: Please see the instructor's course information sheet for specific items used in evaluation student performance.
+Course Evaluation: Please see the instructor's course information sheet for specific items used in evaluating student performance.